-- 1) Raise the profile of Mathematics throughout the school by introducing a newer interactive curriculum. - 2) To continue to improve pupils' writing skills, in particular boys writing, and raise standards of writing throughout the school. - 3) To further improve pupil wellbeing through specific targeted support. - 4) To continue to improve attendance - 5) To continue to develop the new curriculum on the plan on a regular basis.
+- 1) Through Curriculum Leader role develop the profile and raise standards of Mathematics throughout the school. - 2) To continue to improve pupils' writing skills, in particular boys writing, and raise standards of writing throughout the school. - 3) To continue to implement the Digital Competency Framework (DCF), throughout the school. - 4) To continue to develop the Nurture Provision within school by developing the EAL provision.

+The Headteacher provides governors with updates on the progress made against the targets at each termly meeting of the full governing body allowing governors to monitor & review the progress on the plan on a regular basis.
 Information on current targets & progress is available on request.

-The Headteacher provides governors with updates on the progress made against the targets at each termly meeting of the full governing body allowing governors to monitor & review the progress